-Years 1 and 2 of this project will be undertaken at the ASLC using harbor seals that are currently resident and permitted for research under the Marine Mammal Protection Act for research.
-It will also utilize animals that will be brought in for rehabilitation under the terms of an existing letter of authorization, and through our collaboration with the Alaska Native Harbor Seal Commission.
-Year 3 of this work is proposed to closeout the project, including the publication of results that have been obtained in years 1 and 2, as well as the analysis of a few free-ranging seals in Prince William Sound and areas near South Central Alaska.
+Years one and two of this project have been, and are still being, undertaken at the ASLC using harbor seals that are currently resident and permitted for research under the Marine Mammal Protection Act for research.
+It has also utilized animals that will be brought in for rehabilitation under the terms of an existing letter of authorization, and through our collaboration with the Alaska

+Native Harbor Seal Commission.
+Year three of this work is proposed to closeout the project, including the publication of results that have been obtained in years one and two, as well as the analysis of free-ranging seals in Prince William Sound and areas near South Central Alaska.